HackUnit/bikesharing/README.md

 ![Weekday Usage Hourly by Gender](Resources/Gender_Usage_Hourly.png)
 <sub>Weekday Usage Hourly by Gender</sub>

 * This data echoes all of our previous visualizations and solidify several key points.
 The morning and afternoon commute hours make up the time that a bulk of users are using the bikeshare program.
 There is a heavier slant towards male users, but the female users follow a similar pattern, albeit in lesser number.
-Interestingly, the "Unknown" value, which is a catch-all for user trips that a gender was not defined by the user, is almost non-existent for the weekday, but can be seen that these users are active on the weekend.
+Interestingly, the "Unknown" value (which is a catch-all of user trips where a gender was not defined by the user) is almost non-existent for the weekday, but can be seen that these unknown users are more active on the weekend.
 This could infer that the “Unknown” value is more than likely tourists, and not the consistent commuters reflected between the male and female values.
 <br>

 * To finalize everything, we can showcase the majority of the previous data into a visualization that further drills down to user type: Customer or Subscriber.